The Goal of Passive Income

 Cloning and editing his sales funnel gave me an insight into using Clickfunnels as a real user, with first-hand experience of using the tool and I do like what I see.

-Yes, I can build my own funnels using WordPress, a squeeze page builder like InstaBuilder and an autoresponder but it’s hard work interconnecting everything.
+Yes, I can build my own funnels using WordPress, a squeeze page builder like InstaBuilder or OptimizePress and an autoresponder but it’s hard work interconnecting everything.
 And I’d have to write all the copy from scratch (and I’m not a copywriter).

 Clickfunnels really does make building funnels easier.
 Plus you can import other existing sales funnels and just tweak them for your needs.